-A student who wishes to withdraw from the College during the semester should meet with the Provost or the Assistant Dean for Freshmen or Sophomores.
+A student who wishes to withdraw from the College during the semester should meet with the Provost, the Dean of First-Year Students or the Assistant Dean of Academic Services.
 College personnel will explain the procedure to ensure that the student's financial and academic records are properly closed.
 Students who expect to return to Lycoming College after a withdrawal period should contact the Registrar's Office for readmission (see Readmission of Students).

 Withdrawal Refund Policy

 The effective date of calculating refunds shall be the date that the student begins the withdrawal process or provides official notification to the institution of his or her intent to withdraw; the midpoint of enrollment if the student drops out without notification to the institution; or the date, as determined by the institution, that the student withdraws due to illness or accident.